Swedish Post and Telecom Authority

 The Swedish Post and Telecom Authority (Post- och telestyrelsen, abbreviated PTS) is a government authority under the Ministry of Infrastructure (Sweden) and is managed by a board of directors appointed by the Swedish government.
 The Director-General is the chief executive officer of the organisation.
 Dan Sjöblom has served as Director General since February 2017.

+It was formed on 1 July 1992 (as Telestyrelsen) from a split of the regulatory functions of the former state-owned telecommunications operator Televerket ahead of its corporatisation into Telia the following year.
+The agency adopted its current name on 1 March 1994.